International Human Rights Clinic

 (4) labor rights and the targeting of union activists; and

 Credits: 6 credits

 Grading: Letter Grade

-Application: Application deadline for particpation in the Fall 2014 International Human Rights Clinic is February 27, 2014.
+Application: The application period for particpation in the Spring 2015 International Human Rights Clinic will open September, 2014.

 Application Requirements: Resume, unofficial transcript, and International Human Rights Clinic application.

 The clinic is open to students who have successfully completed 32 hours of law studies.

 Professor Carasik is the Director of both the International Human Rights and the Legal Services Clinic.
 She has practiced law in the elder unit at Merrimack Valley Legal Services in Lowell, MA and at the Center for Public Representation (CPR) in Northampton, MA and founded a solo practice concentrating in disability rights and mental health law.
 She has also directed the Public Interest Externship Program and run an anti-discrimination and disability clinic at the law school.

 To learn more, contact Marie Fletcher, Clinical Programs Administrator, at Tel.: 413-782-1469 or email: firstname.lastname@example.org.